winniec9153/sep10-freedom-project/README.md

 For my project, I chose the topic of **Music Production**.

 I used HTML, CSS, Bootstrap, and Github.
-I also chose to independently study **Animation.CSS** in order to help me make my website.
+I also chose to independently study **Animate.CSS** in order to help me make my website.

 ## Links